 I know I’m starting to sound negative, but stay with me and you’ll see where I’m going with this.
 There are no perfect marriages, because when two imperfect people start a life together as husband and wife, they come together with only a few pieces of the puzzle that will eventually make the beautiful portrait we call LOVE.

-Several years of poverty and learning to enjoy each other despite the struggles taught us to depend even more on God and each other.
-We were totally committed to the Lord and to our marriage–so the D word was not allowed!
+Several years of poverty and learning to enjoy each other despite the struggles taught us to depend even more on God and on each other.
+We were totally committed to the Lord and to our marriage.

 THIS IS WHY A MAN